Leader Peter Bevan-Baker

-Peter Bevan-Baker arrived at the Prince Edward Island Legislative Assembly in May 2015 after following a long and winding road.
-That road began in Aberdeen, Scotland, moving through Newfoundland and Ontario before arriving in Hampton, Prince Edward Island in 2002.
+Peter Bevan-Baker arrived at the Prince Edward Island Legislative Assembly in May 2015, following a long and winding road that began in Aberdeen, Scotland, moving through Newfoundland and Ontario before arriving in Hampton, Prince Edward Island, in 2002.

-Peter has always been active in his community, contributing in a variety of ways.
+Peter has always been active in his community, contributing in various ways.
 Whether it was directing plays at his local elementary school, chairing the board of the Victoria Playhouse, or coaching soccer, he always felt and acted on a strong sense of community responsibility.